RiSearcher/GeometRi.CSharp/README.md

 * __ClosestPoint__ - point on circle's surface closest to target point
 * __ParametricForm__ - return point on circle for given parameter 't'
 * __ProjectionTo__ - orthogonal projection of circle to plane or line
-* __DistanceTo__ - shortest distance to point, plane, circle, sphere, box or triangle
+* __DistanceTo__ - shortest distance to point, plane, circle, sphere, box, polyhedron or triangle
 * __Intersects__ - intersection check with box, triangle, circle and sphere
 * __IntersectionWith__ - intersection of circle with line, plane, segment or other circle
 * __IsParallelTo__ - check if two objects are parallel